-We're all blessed with a self-healing body that loses this innate ability and its natural state of balance due to toxicity or deficiency as a result of dietary, lifestyle, and environmental stressor overload.
-Toxicity must be addressed first through exposure reduction and detoxification because it also leads to poor gut health and thus deficiencies as well.
-It's therefore often the primary cause of poor health or illness.
+We're all blessed with a self-healing body that loses this innate ability (resilience/immunity) and its natural state of balance (homeostasis) due to excessive dietary, lifestyle, or environmental stressors resulting in toxicity or deficiency.
+Toxicity must be addressed first through exposure reduction and detoxification because it also leads to poor gut and brain health, and therefore deficiencies and imbalances.
+It's often the primary cause of poor health or illness.

-It's important to educate ourselves about natural holistic health and implement healthy changes to our diet, lifestyle, and environment.
-Diet (what we eat, drink, breath, and absorb through our skin and eyes), lifestyle (how we live), and environment (where we live) are the sources of both our nourishment and stressors, and therefore they impact our body's alkalinity (oxygenation).
+Educating ourselves about natural holistic health and implementing healthy changes to our diet, lifestyle, and environment is important.
+Diet (what we eat, drink, breath, and absorb through our skin and eyes), lifestyle (how we live), and environment (where we live) are the sources of both our nourishment and stressors, thus impacting our body's alkalinity (oxygenation).
 They determine not only our physical health (well-being and vitality), but mental health (memory, learning, concentration), emotional health (mood, feelings, outlook, attitude), and spiritual health (higher awareness, sense of wholeness, oneness, interconnectedness).
 Vibrant health and safe permanent relief from any health condition require a healthy diet, lifestyle, and environment.
 Some examples of informative and trustworthy sources are Dr Axe, Dr Jockers, Dr Vollmer, EarthClinic, Dr Group, etc.

 Alkalinity & Health

 Our health is determined by our body's alkalinity or pH level, a measure of how much oxygen is in our cells.
 Proper pH balance (alkalinity or oxygenation) is critical for good health.
 The pH scale is 0-14 where 7 is neutral, below 7 is acidic, and above 7 is alkaline.
 The body must maintain an acid-alkaline pH that is slightly alkaline with a blood pH of about 7.35.
 If this balance is disturbed due to excessive dietary, lifestyle, or environmental stressors, the body/inner terrain becomes more acidic due to the reduced blood flow (oxygen & nutrients to the cell) and reduced lymph flow (waste removal from the cell).
 Due to the cellular damage and decay, janitorial microorganisms like bacteria, viruses, fungus, and parasites thrive and inflammation occurs.
 Inflammation is the body's natural response to stressors (dietary, lifestyle, environmental, or physical injury) as it tries to heal itself.
-We experience symptoms like low energy, weight gain, poor digestion, brain fog, skin problems, aches and pain, etc. In this acidic (low oxygen) environment, the immune system is weakened, microorganisms like harmful bacteria and viruses that cause infectious diseases thrive, fungus (candida) and mucus develop, and vital minerals are borrowed from tissues, bones, and vital organs to neutralize the acid.
-This leads to chronic inflammation, the root cause of almost all degenerative diseases like cancer, heart disease, diabetes, alzheimer, arthritis, depression, digestive disorders, etc. Restoring the body's alkalinity oxygenates it, strengthens the immune system, destroys any harmful microorganisms and fungus, and aids in detoxification, thus returning the body to its natural healthy condition.
+We experience symptoms like low energy, aches and pain, skin problems, etc. If the body isn't supported in healing itself, the symptoms suppressed, or the stressors not reduced, it can lead to immune dysfunction (weaker resilience) and chronic inflammation, the root cause of almost all degenerative diseases like cancer, heart disease, diabetes, alzheimer, arthritis, depression, digestive disorders, etc. Restoring the body's alkalinity strengthens it and aids in its detoxification, thus returning the body to its natural healthy condition.

 You can test your pH by purchasing pH strips at a local health foods store or online, and measure your saliva or urine pH.
 You compare the colors on the test strip to the chart that comes with the kit.
-The pH fluctuates throughout the day, but the normal healthy saliva pH range is 6.5-7.5 (where 7.0 and higher is ideal).
-Cancer patients, for example, almost always have a saliva pH of 4.0-5.5 (strongly acidic).
+The pH fluctuates throughout the day, but the normal healthy saliva pH range is 6.0-7.5.
+Cancer patients, for example, often have a saliva pH of 4.0-5.5 (strongly acidic).
 The saliva pH range should be kept over 7.0 when sick.
 A good time to test your pH is one hour before a meal or two hours after a meal because this allows you to observe the meal's impact on your pH.
 Healthy urine pH, measured after your first urine in the morning, should ideally be 6.0-7.0 (slightly acidic where higher pH is better) and fluctuates between 6.0-7.0 throughout the day.

-It's vital, therefore, to eat a mainly alkaline diet and to limit acidic foods and drinks.
-A healthy diet consists mostly of alkaline foods like sea vegetables, land vegetables, fruits, nuts, seeds, sprouts, herbs, spices, fermented foods, and of limited amounts of acidic foods like meat, fish, eggs, dairy products, legumes, and grains.
+A healthy balanced diet has adequate cleansing foods (alkaline plant foods) and adequate nourishing foods (healthy fats).
 Unhealthy foods and poor eating habits have a negative effect on alkalinity.
 You'll learn more about this in Diet.
 It's also important to reduce exposure to internal stressors (physical, mental, emotional, chemical) which also acidify the body when acidic stress hormones like cortisol are produced causing inflammation in the body.
 Maintain healthy essential lifestyle habits, limit exposure to chemical stressors (chemicals in the food, water, and products we use), and detox regularly.
 You'll learn more about this in Lifestyle.
 Also, limit exposure to external environmental stressors like polluted air, lighting, electromagnetic radiation (EMFs), and noise which also cause the body to produce stress hormones and acidify the body.
 You'll learn more about these stressors in Environment.
-Thus, diet, lifestyle, and environment affect our body's pH balance (alkalinity), which determines our overall health.
+Thus, diet, lifestyle, and environment affect our body's pH balance (alkalinity/oxygenation), which determines our overall health.